strimzi/strimzi.github.io/_posts/2018-11-16-using-vault-with-strimzi.md

 #   of 87600 hours (10 years):
 $ vault secrets tune -max-lease-ttl=87600h pki

-# Generate the root CA, extracting the root CA's certificate to CA_cert.crt; the secret
+# Generate the root CA, extracting the root CA's certificate to root.crt; the secret
 #   key is not exported!
 $ vault write -field=certificate pki/root/generate/internal common_name="example.com" \
-       ttl=87600h > CA_cert.crt
+       ttl=87600h > root.crt

 # This generates a new self-signed CA certificate and private key.
 Vault will automatically
 #   revoke the generated root at the end of its lease period (TTL); the CA certificate will